hwborchers/ctv-optimization/README.md

     mixed-integer linear programs.
 (SYMPHONY is part of the [Computational Infrastructure for Operations
     Research](http://www.coin-or.org/) (COIN-OR) project.)
 Package
-    `lsymphony` in Bioconductor provides a similar interface to SYMPHONY that is easier to install. \[LP, IP, MILP\]
+    `lpsymphony` in Bioconductor provides a similar interface to SYMPHONY that is easier to install. \[LP, IP, MILP\]
 -   The NOMAD solver is implemented in the [crs](https://cran.r-project.org/package=crs) package for solving mixed integer